 Fisker says the Ocean has been designed to be as sustainable as possible.
 The car’s seats are trimmed using recycled polyester fibres, while its interior carpets are made from recycled nylon, sourced from abandoned fishing nets.

 The Ocean’s roof also features a solar panel, which drip-feeds the SUV’s battery pack.
 Fisker says it will utilise the discarded rubber waste from tyre production for several components in the Ocean, which prevents the offcuts from going to landfill and ultimately lowers the SUV’s carbon footprint.

 To save money and weight, the Ocean’s bonnet has been fixed shut.
 The space gained under the nose houses the SUV’s electronics and a next-generation, ultra-efficient air-conditioning unit, which Fisker says increases the amount of available cabin space.

 The Ocean is based on Fisker’s new FM29 platform, which has enough space over the rear axle for a third seating row.
 The company says the cabin has been designed to seat five adults, though.

-The Ocean will also come with a setting called “California Mode,” which lowers the SUV’s side and rear windows to provide what Fisker calls “open-air” atmosphere in the cabin.
+Buyers will also benefit from a setting called “California Mode,” which lowers the SUV’s side and rear windows to provide what Fisker calls “open-air” atmosphere in the cabin.
 It’ll be fitted as standard across all of the car’s option packages, although it won’t be available on the base-model.